bengarrett/retrotxtgo/docs/README.md

 ## About

-#### Text files created in the pre Unicode days often fail to display on modern systems.
+#### Text files created in the pre-Unicode days often fail to display on modern systems.

 ```sh
 cat samples/ascii-logos.txt